 An epic love story set in the Resistance from the Richard & Judy selected author of The Rose of Sebastopol.

-Estelle is the headstrong daughter of Fleur, a Resistance legend who disappeared during the Great War, supposedly killed while helping Allied soldiers to escape.
+Estelle is the headstrong daughter of a heroine of the Resistance - a woman who disappeared during the Great War, supposedly killed while she was helping two airmen to escape.

-When Estelle comes looking for the truth about the mother she believes deserted her, an intense friendship grows between the two young women.
-Estelle invites Christa to De Eikenhoeve, her family's idyllic country estate.
-There, Christa encounters Estelle's two brothers - brooding, tempestuous Robbe and dependable, golden-haired Pieter - and during that long hot summer, passions run high.
+One of those airmen was Christa's father.
+But when Estelle goes looking for answers about the mother she never really knew, she finds something unexpected.
+An intense friendship grows between the two young women and Estelle invites Crista to spend the summer at De Eikenhove, the family farm in Belgium.
+During that long hot summer, passions run high.
+Christa meets Estelle's two brothers - steady, dependable golden-haired Pieter and his tempestuous brooding brother Robbe.
 When war breaks out Christa is forced to return home, but not before she has done something she will regret for the rest of her life.

-Christa arrives back in England a changed woman, while Estelle decides to follow in her mother's footsteps and join the Resistance.
-Little do they dream that Fleur was betrayed by someone close to them, and that the legacy of this betrayal will have heartbreaking consequences for them all.
+Christa returns to England a changed woman.
+As the conflict escalates, Estelle decides to follow in her mother's footsteps and joins the Resistance.
+But what she doesn't know is that her mother was betrayed by someone close to them at De Eikenhove, and that person may betray them once more...